-China is home to 56 ethnic groups and all have played a critical role in the development of the various languages spoken in China.
-Linguists believe that there are 297 living languages in China.
+China is home to 56 ethnic groups, all of whom have played a critical role in the development of the various languages spoken in China.
+Linguists believe that there are 297 living languages in China today.
 These languages are geographically defined, and are found in mainland China, Taiwan, Hong Kong, and Tibet.
 Mandarin Chinese is the most popular language in China, with over 955 million speakers out of China’s total population of 1.21 billion people.

 National Language of China: Standard Chinese